Azure/AppService/_posts/2021-07-23-Quickstart Intro to Bicep with Web App plus DB.md

 ---
-title: "Quickstart: Intro to Bicep with Web App plus DB"
+title: "Quickstart: Intro to Bicep with Web App and DB"
 author_name: "Jordan Selig"
 toc: true
 toc_sticky: true
 tags:
-    - deployment
+    - Deployment
-    - bicep
+    - Bicep
 ---

-Get started with [Azure App Service](overview.md) by deploying an app to the cloud using a [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/) file and [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) in Cloud Shell.
+Get started with [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) by deploying an app to the cloud using a [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/) file and [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) in Cloud Shell.
 Because you use a free App Service tier, you incur no costs to complete this quickstart.

 Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 It provides concise syntax, reliable type safety, and support for code reuse.
 You can use Bicep instead of JSON to develop your Azure Resource Manager templates ([ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview)).
 The JSON syntax to create an ARM template can be verbose and require complicated expressions.
 Bicep syntax reduces that complexity and improves the development experience.
 Bicep is a transparent abstraction over ARM template JSON and doesn't lose any of the JSON template capabilities.
 During deployment, the Bicep CLI transpiles a Bicep file into ARM template JSON.